 •A solid line indicates the direct Track To Destination from your current GPS location when a Destination is selected.
 A dashed black and white line indicates the current GPS direct heading to your selected Destination.
 A red dashed line indicates your current GPS ground track.

 In flight the “aircraft” Location icon orientation and red dashed line will indicate the current GPS heading.
-A solid line indicates the track to the Destination from your location at the time when the Destination was selected.
+A solid line indicates the direct track to the Destination from your location at the time when the Destination was selected.
 To update the track line from a new location, simply re-select the Destination using the Find tab.

 NOTE: On small screens the Menu bar across the bottom may not show all the tabs available, especially when Avare is set to Portrait mode.
 Just slide the bar and you’ll see any extra available buttons.
 A scroll bar below or arrows at the ends, will indicate what portion of the tab bar you are viewing.
+The items displayed at the top can be changed.

-•TFRs can be fetched and automatically displayed on the Map view in Avare.
+•TFRs can be downloaded from the internet and automatically displayed on the Map view in Avare.
 Press the Menu button, the Download button in the list that pops out, and then the Databases button.
 Tap the TFRs line to select it so Avare can Get and display all current TFRs from the FAA (note that you’ll need to Get them again any time you’d like to get the latest, but once fetched they will still be displayed for the period of time set in Preferences even with your device offline).
 Weather text can also be fetched and displayed in a similar manner.
-Graphical and text ADS-B traffic and weather can also be added if you have a compatible receiver and an additional app.
+Graphical and text ADS-B traffic and weather can also be added if you have a compatible receiver and an additional free app.

 To view an HTML (web page code format) file of the current “offline” Help file built into Avare, visit this source document page.
 The most convenient way to view the file is to copy the entire page, and paste it into a text document (use a plain text editor like Notepad or TextEdit, or use “SaveAs Text” in a word processor).
 If you name that file with a .html extension (e.g. AvareHelp.html), it will open in any web browser on any computer or Android device so that you can conveniently read it offline or print it.
 Note that this source document is the actual Help page built into Avare, so the easiest way to view it on any Android device is usually to simply use the Help feature in Avare.

-To download a printable PDF version of an “offline” Help file (about 3MB) that was created 2/20/2016 as described above from version 7.1.7 of Avare, click this link: Avare717offlineHelp.pdf
+To download a printable PDF version of an old “offline” Help file (about 3MB) that was created 2/20/2016 as described above from version 7.1.7 of Avare, click this link: Avare717offlineHelp.pdf